AgrImOnIA-project/AgrImOnIA_Data/AQ_WE_EM_LI_LA_spatial_interpolation/README.md

 # What do these scripts do?

 These scripts need to the spatial interpolation step, where a value of each covariates is assigned to each air quality stations localisations thorugh different techniques.
 This procedure is inside "Spatial Interpolation.R".
-The other two scripts are functions that manually perform the IDW interpolation.
-"AQinterp.R" and "AQinterpPARALLEL.R" , as the names suggest, refer to AQ (stations localisations) interpolated with other spatial file (grid, shapefile, ecc.).
+The other two scripts are functions that manually perform the IDW interpolation for WE and EM data.
+"AQinterp.R" and "AQinterpPARALLEL.R", as the names suggest, refer to AQ (stations localisations) interpolated with other spatial file (grid, shapefile, ecc.).

 # Files